🎉Grand Opening: June 2026

 • Changes in the appearance of your teeth or gums, such as discolouration or recession

-• Difficulty chewing or discomfort when biting down
+• Difficulty chewing or opening your mouth comfortably

-Factors to Consider When Choosing Between Private and NHS Dental Care
+Factors to Consider When Choosing Between a Private Dentist or NHS Dentist

 Budget and Affordability